-- 6.1 In exercising its functions under the Act, this Licensing Authority will aim to permit the use of premises for gambling in so far as it thinks that the practice will: - be in accordance with the Gambling Act & associated legislation; - be in accordance with any relevant Code of Practice under section 24; - have regard to the relevant guidance issued by the Gambling Commission under section 25; - be reasonably consistent with the licensing objectives; and - have regard to this Statement of Principles under section 349. - 6.2 Each case will be considered on its merits. - 6.3 In deciding whether or not to grant a licence, this authority does not have regard to the expected demand for the facilities that are subject to the application. - 6.4 The overriding principle does not, however, apply to the consideration of an application for a casino licence if this authority resolves not to issue casino premises licenses.
+- 6.1 In exercising its functions under the Act, this Licensing Authority will aim to permit the use of premises for gambling in so far as it thinks that the practice will: - be in accordance with the Gambling Act & associated legislation; - be in accordance with any relevant Code of Practice; - have regard to the relevant guidance issued by the Gambling Commission; - be reasonably consistent with the licensing objectives; and - have regard to this Statement of Principles. - 6.2 Each case will be considered on its merits. - 6.3 In deciding whether or not to grant a licence, this authority does not have regard to the expected demand for the facilities that are subject to the application. - 6.4 The overriding principle does not, however, apply to the consideration of an application for a casino licence if this authority resolves not to issue casino premises licenses.